 Make this easy, 5-minute romesco sauce, then put it on everything!
 You’ll fall in love with the bold flavors from sun-dried tomatoes, roasted red bell peppers, parsley, garlic, and more.
 It’s excellent served with grilled meats, roasted cauliflower, on sandwiches, in pasta, paired with eggs…so many ways to enjoy it!

 As in, are you prepared to serve romesco sauce with anything and everything for the rest of all time?!
 It’s loaded with flavor, super easy and quick to make, and takes dishes to a whole new level.
 It’s incredibly versatile, with uses in appetizers, lunch, dinner, and everything in between.

 What is Romesco Sauce?

 Romesco sauce is a pepper and tomato-based sauce that originated in Catalonia, Spain.
 Fishermen would pair this flavorful sauce with fish (so so good).
 It is traditionally made from a mixture of roasted tomatoes, garlic, almonds, oil, and peppers.
 Sometimes stale bread is added for texture, too.

 It’s a rustic sauce that’s packed with texture and bold flavors that you won’t be able to get enough of.
-It’s really versatile, and although it did originate to serve with seafood, it can also be served with so much more – from chicken, grilled steaks, roasted vegetables, or enjoyed as a dip with flatbread.
+It’s really versatile, and although it did originate to be served with seafood, it can also be served with so much more – from chicken, grilled steaks, roasted vegetables, or enjoyed as a dip with flatbread.

 - Garlic – it’s bold, it’s fresh, it’s garlic and I need not say more.
 The raw garlic gives a punchy kick to the sauce.

 - Red Wine Vinegar – for a little tang.

 - Cayenne Pepper – for a slight kick.

 - Salt – to bring out all the flavors.
 Very important to taste test!

 Hello.
 Hi.
 I mean, can you imagine it now?
 Is your mouth salivating?
 Ready to smear it all over your breakfast sandwiches, toast boards, weeknight pasta, fish packets, ANYTHING AND EVERYTHING FOR ALL TIME?

 Great, let’s get to making it then!